Weather

 Mustang lies within the rain shadow of the Himalaya, north of Pokhara, meaning it doesn't experience the monsoon like the rest of the country.
 The weather is sunny but not too hot because of the higher altitude here, and the skies are normally clear.
 Landslides on the road to Mustang during monsoon make overland travel there difficult, but Jomsom is connected to Pokhara by air (which you can read about here).

 If you want to trek in Nepal and July is the only time you can visit, consider treks in Lower and Upper Mustang.
-Other areas also fall within the rain shadow of the Himalaya—Upper Dolpo, the Nar-Phu Valley, the Limi Valley—but can become very challenging to access in July, with roads cut off and flights delayed or canceled.
+Other areas also fall within the rain shadow of the Himalaya—Upper Dolpo, the Nar-Phu Valley, and the Limi Valley—but can become very challenging to access in July, with roads cut off and flights delayed or canceled.

 What to Do